Amaliajamaludin/RestApi/README.md

     ```

 3. **Open Postman and start making requests.**
-   a.
-Create a new collection
+   - Create a new collection
-   b.
-Add a new request and that's where you will need to insert the URL link
+   - Add a new request and that's where you will need to insert the URL link

 ## API Endpoints